The Logic of Counting Query Answers: Introduction

 Inspired by this perspective of \emph{logic as a useful model of computation}, the present work was motivated by the desire to develop a logic that could serve as a useful model of computation for the problem of counting query answers---analogously to how first-order logic itself serves as a useful model of computation for the model checking problem.

 Let us point out some desiderata that such a logic ought to fulfill.
 First, recall that in the problem of counting query answers, an instance is a first-order formula paired with a structure, and the output is the \emph{number} of answers.
 The hope, then, would be to be able to translate a first-order formula $\phi$ to a sentence $\psi$ in the logic such that evaluating $\psi$ on a structure returns the number of answers to $\phi$ on the structure; hence, in the logic, the evaluation of a sentence on a structure ought to return a \emph{numerical quantity}, instead of a propositional value as in usual first-order logic.
-Second, the logic must accommodate the fact that, while the classical condition explains all tractable cases of model checking in existential positive logic (in the sense made precise), there are classes $\Phi$ of queries on which the classical condition does not hold, but for which the problem $\countp(\Phi)$ is fixed-parameter tractable.
-For instance, consider the class $\Theta = \{ \theta_n ~|~ n \geq 1 \}$ where $\theta_n(x_1, \ldots, x_n) = U_1(x_1) \wedge \cdots \wedge U_n(x_n)$.
-The number of answers for $\theta_n$ on any structure $\relb$ is straightforwardly verified to be $\prod_{i=1}^n |U_i^{\relb}|$; given $\theta_n$ and $\relb$, this quantity can indeed be computed in polynomial time, but it can be verified that the classical condition does not apply to $\Theta$.
+Second, the logic must accommodate the fact that, while the classical condition explains all tractable cases of model checking in existential positive logic (in the sense made precise), there are classes $\Phi$ of formulas for which the problem $\countp(\Phi)$ is fixed-parameter tractable, but on which the classical condition does not hold---in the sense that $\Phi$ does not have bounded width, even if each formula therein may be replaced with a logically equivalent one.\footnote{ An example of such a class is $\Theta = \{ \theta_n ~|~ n \geq 1 \}$ where $\theta_n(x_1, \ldots, x_n) = U_1(x_1) \wedge \cdots \wedge U_n(x_n)$.
+The number of answers for $\theta_n$ on any structure $\relb$ is straightforwardly verified to be $\prod_{i=1}^n |U_i^{\relb}|$.
+Given $\theta_n$ and $\relb$, this quantity can indeed be computed in polynomial time; however, it can be verified that the classical condition does not apply to $\Theta$, in the mentioned sense. }

-\paragraph{$\sh$-logic.} In this article, we introduce and study a logic, which we call \emph{$\sh$-logic} and which possesses the sought-after characteristics just described.
+In this article, we introduce and study a logic, which we call \emph{$\sh$-logic} and which possesses the sought-after characteristics just described.
 In $\sh$-logic, the evaluation of a \emph{$\sh$-sentence} (a type of formula in $\sh$-logic) on a structure returns an integer value.